whalesarowolo/VetWiz_Client/README.md

 # FarmAidFrontend
-Front-end for the farm aid project
+Front-end for the farm aid project.